FabriceMbarushimana/submission_reminder_app_FabriceMbarushimana/README.md

 1. Clone the repository on your local device
 2. Using the command line, navigate inside the root directory of the project

-This will be inside submission_reminder_app_cyuzuzo-aime, assuming that you didn't change the repository name
   3. Run the base script

 Inside the root directory, run ./create_environment.sh